modelon-community/impact-client-python/README.md

 ## Build

-Building chimp is done by running
+Building modelon-impact-client is done by running

 ```
 make wheel